Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Methods

 The full problem is given by the system:

 Equations~\eqref{problem-1}–\eqref{problem-3} define the physical constraints used to construct the loss function in the PINNs method.
 A neural network is constructed to approximate the solution \( u_{\text{sct}} \colon \mathbb{R}^2 \to \mathbb{C} \), using two input variables \((x, y)\), and two output variables corresponding to the real and imaginary parts of the scattered wave: \( \Re(u_{\text{sct}}(x,y)) \) and \( \Im(u_{\text{sct}}(x,y)) \).
-The network architecture is a multilayer perceptron implemented in PyTorch, with weights initialized using the Glorot uniform initializer to promote stable training.
+The network architecture is a multilayer perceptron implemented in PyTorch \cite{paszke_pytorch_2019}, with weights initialized using the Glorot uniform initializer to promote stable training.
 Training is accelerated on a GeForce RTX 4060 GPU.
-The loss function \( L_{\text{T}} \) is constructed by enforcing the residual of each governing condition at collocation points distributed throughout the domain and its boundaries:
+The loss function \( L_{\text{T}} \) is constructed by enforcing the residual of each governing condition at collocation points distributed throughout the domain and its boundaries.
+In our implementation, all components of the loss function are weighted equally, i.e., no additional weighting coefficients are introduced:

 The loss function is defined as the sum of squared residuals evaluated at collocation points located in the interior domain \( \Omega_{\text{P}} \), on the obstacle boundary \( \Gamma_{\text{I}} \), and on the artificial boundary \( \Gamma_{\text{E}} \):